Mountain Biking Margaret River: Your Complete Guide in 2023!

 The car park to enter these trails is only 2km from Margaret River town.
 There is a car park here, which is a 1.3km ride from the Edge Of The Forest Motel or you can easily ride from town.

 Bunnitj Biddi Trail

 A less busy, good scenic ride for beginners in Margaret River is the Bunnitj Biddi Trail.
-This was formerly known as 10 mile brook trail.
+This was formerly known as 10-Mile Brook Trail.
 This is an easy 9km ride beginning at Rotary Park.
 It meanders through the forest close to town and only takes about an hour to complete.
 This is a fun place to begin to learn mountain biking in Margaret River.

 If you are exploring further south and looking for Margaret River Mountain Bike Trails that go through the forest, there are some beautiful rides in the Boranup Forest.
 This area was recently affected by bushfires but will come back better than ever!
 These trails cover approximately 13km and are located 25km south of Margaret River.
 These trails are suitable for beginner to intermediate riders.
-You will meander through the Karri forest enjoying spectacular scenery.
+You will meander through the Karri Forest enjoying the spectacular scenery.
 These trails are linked by gravel fire roads but do feature dedicated single tracks.

 Down South Mountain Bike Festival and Cape to Cape MTB

 The popularity of mountain biking in Margaret River has brought events to the region.
 Down South Mountain Bike Festival is a family-friendly event.
 It is held over two days in June and includes events in Dunsborough and Margaret River.
 However, the region’s most renowned event is the four-day Cape to Cape MTB riding event.
 This endurance ride covers about 210km and takes four days to complete!
 It is usually held in October and accommodation can be scarce so get in early!